-This spring, we’re presenting an eclectic programme of talks and workshop to accompany our new production, On The High Road, focusing on how we inhabit space within our homes, families, cities, states, countries continents and on our stages.
+In spring 2019, we presented an eclectic programme of talks and workshop to accompany our production, On The High Road, focusing on how we inhabit space within our homes, families, cities, states, countries continents and on our stages.

-The programme brings together artists, scientists, musicians, architects and thinkers to explore some of the research and thinking that underpins the production, as well as creating an opportunity for people to gain insight into the company’s creative process.
+The programme brought together artists, scientists, musicians, architects and thinkers to explore some of the research and thinking that underpins the production, and created an opportunity for people to gain insight into the company’s creative process.

 How do the buildings we occupy affect how we move and how we feel?
 This practical workshop will use the Wellcome Collection building as a starting-point to explore the relationship between our bodies, movement and space.